Finger food: Fast food

 Most fast food is finger food.

 Finger food is quick to eat, and can be eaten on the go.

 For producers, the simple recipes of finger foods allows them to create new menu options that share ingredients.

 Parties and events

 Finger foods are often served at formal events and celebrations in the form of passed hors d'oeuvre, where they create a casual, relaxed atmosphere and keep guests' hands and fingers entertained.

+The Super Bowl is one of the biggest modern showcases for finger foods.

+Super Bowl Sunday has become known for casual finger foods like sliders, nachos, and Buffalo wings, invented in 1964 at Anchor Bar in Buffalo, New York.

+These foods capture the ultimate convenience and camaraderie with contemporary finger food, providing guests with various bites as they move about.